The Secret Rulers of the World: Part 5: "The Bilderberg Group"

 Ronson teams up with reporter James P. Tucker Jr., who has been investigating the Bilderberg Group, an annual invitation-only conference, for over thirty years.
 According to Tucker, around 130 guests, most of whom are persons of influence in business, academic, or political circles, meet annually in secret.
-The duo encounter unwelcoming security men and a car chase.
+The duo encounters unwelcoming security men and a car chase.
 Ronson also interviews group founder Denis Healey.